You Can Do Better Than The Red Pill. Here’s Why

 It makes sense that this website is there.

-But at the same time, this website is also different in a few crucial aspects.
+But at the same time, we differ in crucial aspects:

 Is The Red Pill Misogynist?